Renaissance humanism in Northern Europe: Universities

 Most of these universities had the four faculties, although the popes were slow to give their assent to the sanction of the theological department, as in the case of Vienna and Rostock, where the charter of the secular prince authorized their establishment.
 Strong as the religious influences of the age were, the social and moral habits of the students were by no means such as to call for praise.
 Parents, Luther said, in sending their sons to the universities, were sending them to destruction, and an act of the Leipzig university, dating from the close of the 15th century, stated that students came forth from their homes obedient and pious, but "how they returned, God alone knew", to university archives and library.

+In the Netherlands, universities or "Latin schools" spurred on by Renaissance humanists helped the majority of people in the region become more literate than in most other European kingdoms.

 Education

 The theological teaching was ruled by the Schoolmen, and the dialectic method prevailed in all departments.
 In clashing with the scholastic method and curricula, the new teaching met with many a repulse, and in no case was it thoroughly triumphant till the era of the Reformation opened.
 Erfurt may be regarded as having been the first to give the new culture a welcome.
 In 1466, it received Peter Luder of Kislau, who had visited Greece and Asia Minor, and had been previously appointed to a chair in Heidelberg, 1456.
 He read on Virgil, Jerome, Ovid and other Latin writers.
 There Agricola studied and there Greek was taught by Nicolas Marschalck, under whose supervision the first Greek book printed in Germany issued from the press, 1501.
 There John of Wesel taught.
 It was Luther's alma mater and, among his professors, he singled out Trutvetter for special mention as the one who directed him to the study of the Scriptures.

 Heidelberg, chartered by the elector Ruprecht I and Pope Urban VI, showed scant sympathy with the new movement.
 However, the elector-palatine, Philip, 1476–1508, gathered at his court some of its representatives, among them Reuchlin.
 Ingolstadt for a time had Reuchlin as professor and, in 1492, Conrad Celtes was appointed professor of poetry and eloquence.

 In 1474, a chair of poetry was established at Basel.
 Founded by Pius II, it had among its early teachers two Italians, Finariensis and Publicius.
 Sebastian Brant taught there at the close of the century and among its notable students were Reuchlin and the Reformers, Leo Jud and Zwingli.
 In 1481, Tübingen had a stipend of oratoria.
 Here Gabriel Biel taught till very near the close of the century.
 The year after Biel's death, Heinrich Bebel was called to lecture on poetry.
 One of Bebel's distinguished pupils was Philip Melanchthon, who studied and taught in the university, 1512–1518.
 Reuchlin was called from Ingolstadt to Tübingen, 1521, to teach Hebrew and Greek, but died a few months later.